-I moved to Amherst with my partner Carol and our son, Jesse, twenty-five years ago for two very important reasons, the quality of the Amherst Public Schools and our desire to live in a diverse and collaborative community – the Pomeroy Lane Cooperative, which had been conceived by ABODES, whose members were parents of adult children with cognitive and physical challenges.
+I moved to Amherst with my partner Carol and our son, Jesse, over twenty-five years ago for two very important reasons, the quality of the Amherst Public Schools and our desire to live in a diverse and collaborative community – the Pomeroy Lane Cooperative, which had been conceived by ABODES, whose members were parents of adult children with cognitive and physical challenges.

 Our family, along with 24 other families moved into Pomeroy Lane Coop.
-We were intentionally diverse – We were households labeled low-income, Section 8, and market rate.
+We were intentionally diverse.
+We were households labeled low-income, Section 8, and market rate.
 We were Asian American, Latinex, African America, and European American.
 We were gay and straight.
 We were at varying degrees of understanding about issues of social, economic, and environmental justice.

 Along the way we changed.
 The assumptions we held about each were blown apart and we started to see the strength and creativity inherent in our community.
 We learned to see and acknowledge our differences and to find ways to collaboratively solve the problems that arose.